 In addition to removal of the elaiosome significantly impacting seed removal rates, we find that exposing the maternal plant to increased growing temperatures also increases the rate at which its seeds are removed by insect dispersers, with seeds from warmed plants experiencing higher rates of removal.
-We demonstrate that seeds from warmed maternal plants have higher mass, but do not yet know if there are any changes in composition or nutrient content, nor whether that increase in mass went to the achene or elaiosome.
+We demonstrate that seeds from warmed maternal plants have higher mass, but do not yet know if there are changes in composition or nutrient content, nor whether that increase in mass went to the achene or elaiosome.
 As such, the effects of increased growing temperature on factors such as seed size or nutrient content, which likely play a role in how attractive insect dispersers find seeds (Anjos et al. 2020b), are still not clear for C. nutans and C. acanthoides.
 Additional analyses will be necessary to identify the underlying mechanisms responsible for these changes.

 Our study is an important first step in quantifying secondary seed dispersal of thistle seeds by ants, but important challenges remain.
-While we can easily observe seeds being removed from a controlled experimental area, it is significantly more difficult to find where and how far dispersers move seeds after removing them from the seed depots.
-While not used in our study here, there exist a variety of techniques to assess where animal-dispersed seeds are moved, with each having its own set of strengths and weaknesses.
-Some seeds are large enough to store electronic devices and can be tracked using telemetry (e.g., Pons and Pausas 2007, Hirsch et al. 2012), and can thus be found without visual cues, which can be particularly useful in areas with dense vegetation or when seeds are cached underground.
-Seeds of various sizes can be painted or dyed with a fluorescent material or pigment that makes visual location easier (e.g. Levey and Sargent 2000, Reiter et al. 2006, Thomson 2007), but addition of pigment to seeds can significantly change their mass depending on the size of the seed and amount of pigment applied (Lemke et al. 2009), which could possibly alter the dynamics of seed removal or dispersal; such pigmentation could also alter seed scent or taste.
-For ant-dispersed seeds such as C. nutans and C. acanthoides, fluorescent pigment may not be helpful in tracking seeds if they are taken underground to ant nests, where they are then no longer visible from the surface.
-Mapping emerging seedlings within the vicinity of a seed depot can also provide some information on secondary dispersal distances, though for invasive species such as C. nutans and C. acanthoides there are ethical concerns about allowing dispersal of viable seeds from an experiment into the environment (Jongejans et al. 2015b); hence our use of gamma irradiation to render the seeds unviable.
-Also, this method would only provide dispersal distance information for a fraction of dispersed seeds because it only examines the seeds that germinate, and would present the added challenge of ensuring that a particular seedling can be traced back to its source so that dispersal distance can be accurately quantified.
+While we can easily observe seeds being removed from a controlled experimental area, it is much more difficult to find where and how far dispersers move seeds after removing them from the seed depots.
+To address this challenge, there exist a variety of techniques to assess where animal-dispersed seeds are moved, with each having its own set of strengths and weaknesses.
+Larger seeds can hold electronic devices and be tracked via telemetry (e.g., Pons and Pausas 2007, Hirsch et al. 2012), and can thus be found without visual cues, which can be particularly useful in areas with dense vegetation or when seeds are cached underground.
+Seeds of various sizes can be painted or dyed with a fluorescent material or pigment that makes visual location easier (e.g. Levey and Sargent 2000, Reiter et al. 2006, Thomson 2007), but addition of pigment to seeds can change their mass depending on the size of the seed and amount of pigment applied (Lemke et al. 2009), which could possibly alter the dynamics of seed removal or dispersal; such pigmentation may also alter seed scent or taste.
+For ant-dispersed seeds such as C. nutans and C. acanthoides, pigment may not be useful if seeds are taken underground to ant nests, where they are then no longer visible from the surface.
+Mapping emerging seedlings within the vicinity of a seed depot can also provide some information on secondary dispersal distances, though for invasive species such as C. nutans and C. acanthoides, there are ethical concerns about allowing dispersal of viable seeds from an experiment into the environment (Jongejans et al. 2015b), hence our use of gamma irradiation to render the seeds unviable.
+Also, this method would only provide dispersal distances for a fraction of dispersed seeds because it only examines seeds that germinate, and would present the added challenge of ensuring that a particular seedling can be traced back to its source so that dispersal distance can be accurately quantified.